EMCECS/bucket-wipe/README.md

 C:\Users\cwikj\Downloads>java -jar bucket-wipe-1.10.jar

 Error: Missing required options: e, a, s

-Error: Missing required options: e, a, s
-usage: java -jar bucket-wipe.jar [options] <bucket-name or atmos directory path>
+usage: java -jar bucket-wipe.jar [options] <bucket-name>

  -a,--access-key <access-key>   the S3 access key or Atmos UID in the form
                                 of subtenantid/uid, e.g.
                                 640f9a5cc636423fbc748566b397d1e1/uid1

- -atmos,--atmos                 the tool is used to delete Atmos namespace
+    --atmos                     the tool is used to delete Atmos namespace

  -e,--endpoint <URI>            the endpoint to connect to, including
-                                protocol, host, and port or Atmos access point host
+                                protocol, host, and port

  -h,--help                      displays this help text